Riteshraut0116/CivicConnect-AI-Bot/README.md

 **## 🤖 CivicConnect AI**

-A friendly and intelligent chatbot designed to serve as a "smart city assistant."
-This project provides a clean, modern interface for citizens to report common civic issues and get instant information about city services.
+A friendly and intelligent chatbot designed to serve as a Smart City Assistant.
+This project offers a clean, modern interface for citizens to report civic issues and get instant information about city services.
+Now powered by Google Gemini API, it brings real-time AI capabilities to the browser.

 ---

 ## ✨ Features

-- **Interactive Chat UI:** A responsive and intuitive chat window built with HTML, CSS, and JavaScript.
+**Interactive Chat UI:** A responsive and intuitive chat window built with HTML, CSS, and JavaScript.
+**Gemini-Powered AI Backend:** The chatbot now connects to a Flask backend integrated with Google Gemini, enabling intelligent, context-aware responses.
-- **Intelligent Bot Responses:** The bot can understand and respond to keywords related to common issues like:
+**Civic Issue Reporting:** The bot understands and responds to common civic concerns like:
-  - potholes 🛣️
+Potholes 🛣️
-  - garbage & recycling 🗑️
+Garbage & Recycling 🗑️
-  - water leaks 💧
-  - streetlight outages 💡
+Water Leaks 💧
+Streetlight Outages 💡
-  - parking & taxes 🅿️
+Parking & Taxes 🅿️
-- **Custom Backgrounds:** Features separate, customizable background images for the main page and the chat message area.
+**Ticket Generation:** Automatically creates fictional report IDs (e.g., CR123456) for user-submitted issues.
+**Department Routing:** Identifies the appropriate city department based on the issue.
+**Follow-Up Prompts:** Asks for location, address, or additional details to complete the report.
+**Session Management:** Maintains separate chat histories for different users.
-- **Typing Indicator:** A sleek animation shows when the bot is "thinking," improving user experience.
+**Typing Indicator:** A sleek animation shows when the bot is "thinking," improving user experience.
-- **Auto-Resizing Text Area:** The message input box grows and shrinks dynamically with the content.
+**Auto-Resizing Text Area:** The message input box grows and shrinks dynamically with the content.
-- **Pure Frontend:** Runs entirely in the browser with no backend dependencies, making it lightweight and easy to deploy.
-- **Future-Ready Backend (Optional):** Includes a basic `app.py` using Flask, setting the stage for future integration with a real AI/ML model.
-- **Theme Toggle (Day/Night Mode):** Users can switch between light and dark themes for better accessibility and comfort.
+**Theme Toggle (Day/Night Mode):** Users can switch between light and dark themes for better accessibility and comfort.
-- **Attachment Support:** Users can now upload files or images directly in the chat interface for enhanced interaction.
+**Attachment Support:** Users can upload files or images directly in the chat interface.

 ---

-## 🎯 Final Output (Frontend Only)
+## 🎯 Final Output (Frontend Only + Backend)

-Once you open index.html in your browser, you’ll see:
+Once you run the full-stack application:

-🌆 A beautiful cityscape background setting the tone for a smart city experience.
+🌆 A beautiful cityscape background sets the tone for a smart city experience.
-💬 A sleek, responsive chatbot panel with a welcome message from CivicConnect AI.
+💬 A sleek, responsive chatbot panel welcomes users with CivicConnect AI.
-🤖 Real-time bot responses to civic issues like potholes, garbage, water leaks, and more.
+🤖 Real-time AI responses powered by Gemini for civic issue handling.
 ✍️ A dynamic input box that adjusts as you type.
 💡 A typing indicator that makes the bot feel alive and responsive.
 🌗 A theme toggle button to switch between day and night modes.
 📎 An attachment icon to upload files or images during chat.

 ![Final Output](civicconnect-ai/static/images/screenshot.png)